harrisonratcliffe/LaraBug/.github/README.md

 Get the variables at [larabug.com](https://www.larabug.com)

 ## Reporting unhandled exceptions
-You can use LaraBug as a log-channel by adding the following config to the `channels` section in `config/logging.php`:
+You can use LaraBug as a log channel by adding the following config to the `channels` section in `config/logging.php`:
 ```php
 'channels' => [
     // ...